Signal-to-noise ratio: Types and abbreviations

 Signal to noise ratio may be abbreviated as SNR and less commonly as S/N. PSNR stands for peak signal-to-noise ratio.
 GSNR stands for geometric signal-to-noise ratio.
 SINR is the signal-to-interference-plus-noise ratio.

 Other uses

 While SNR is commonly quoted for electrical signals, it can be applied to any form of signal, for example isotope levels in an ice core, biochemical signaling between cells, or financial trading signals.

 The term is sometimes used metaphorically to refer to the ratio of useful information to false or irrelevant data in a conversation or exchange.
 For example, in online discussion forums and other online communities, off-topic posts and spam are regarded as noise that interferes with the signal of appropriate discussion.

+SNR can also be applied in marketing and how business professionals manage information overload.
+Managing a healthy signal to noise ratio can help business executives improve their KPIs (Key Performance Indicators).